lisp-docs/process-dpans3r/md-files/chap-12.md

 **Notes:**

-See *Common Lisp: The Language* for information about generating random numbers. **12–52** Programming Language—Common Lisp
+See *Common Lisp: The Language* for information about generating random numbers.

-Version 15.17R, X3J13/94-101R.

-Fri 12-Aug-1994 6:35pm EDT

 **random-state-p** *Function*